Sundowner winds: Temperature inversion

-As sundowner events typically happen near nighttime or during nighttime, when coastal temperatures die down, there can be a sharp temperature difference in monitoring stations merely blocks away, due to elevation difference.
-Higher elevations of hills can correlate with huge temperature rises compared with lower elevations, and can rival those seen in daytime heatwaves --- coastal inversion layer kept beaches (Pacific side of San Francisco) some 40 to 45 degrees fahrenheit cooler than hills at 2500 or 5000 feet (Mount Tamalpais) on afternoon of July 6, 2024.
+Higher elevations of hills can correlate with large temperature rises compared with lower elevations, and can rival those seen in daytime heatwaves.

+For example, coastal inversion layer kept beaches on the Pacific side of San Francisco some 40 to 45 degrees fahrenheit cooler than hills at 2500 or 5000 feet (Mount Tamalpais) on afternoon of July 6, 2024.
 Sundowners have caused similarly intense sharp temperature contrasts akin to these daytime inversion layers, but surprisingly at close to midnight, where California State Route 192 approximates the hot vs cool dividing line, in the Santa Barbara area.